Why donate

 --help, -h Displays this message

---format -f <option> (optional) Use a supported format for the template
+--format -f <option> (optional) Use a supported format for the template.

-Possible values:
+Possible overriding values:

-* default - Default JS template
+* js - JS template

-* ts - Plain TS template (for boot, store, and ssrmiddleware files)
+* ts - TS template

 Mode